 The Dark Areas And A Detour

 It is in step 3 where I began using oil paint.
 You can paint oil over acrylics, but never the other way around.
-If you think of acrylic paint as “water” and oil paint as “oil”, oil floats on top of water.
+If you think of acrylic paint as “water” and oil paint as “oil”, oil floats on top of the water.
 If you put acrylic on top of oil, your painting will crack.

 I usually block in the dark areas first.
 However, I have a problem when it comes to painting portraits.
 I get impatient and have to paint in the eyes ASAP.